nim-works/nimskull/doc/mir.rst

 processing and faster access, the whole code for a procedure is stored in a single sequence of *nodes*, with the nodes forming a tree.

-Sub-trees are currently delimited via an explicit `End` node.

 Constant Expressions
 ====================